 It’s easy to write a bad book.
 You can even pay someone to write an OK book for you.

-A book gives people the opportunity to see your knowledge and evaluate it.
+A book gives people the opportunity to judge your knowledge.
 A book shows you can commit to something and follow through.
-It shows you get things done—things that are hard and prestigious and require a lot of skills.
+It shows you get things done—things that are hard and prestigious and require skill.

 Unrealistic Expectation #3: “A book will make me famous.”

-Lots of people want to be famous, and they think a book will accomplish that.
+Lots of people want to be famous, and they think a book will do that.

 First off, there are very few famous authors.
 Start naming famous authors, and you’ll realize quickly that 80% or more of your list are dead (Hemingway, Twain, Lee, Tolkien, etc.).

-Writers simply aren’t celebrities in America anymore.
-In fact, it goes the other way around in most cases; people get famous for something else first, then they write a book that becomes a bestseller.
+Writers aren’t celebrities in America anymore (especially not first time authors).
+In fact, it goes the other way around in most cases; people get famous for something else first, then they write their book.

-In fact, there are only about 15, maybe 20, living people who are famous only for writing (and nothing else).
+In fact, there are only about 15 living people famous for writing (and nothing else).
 Malcolm Gladwell is one.
 J.K.
 Rowling is another.
 You can probably name a couple more.

 Not 10 more.
 Definitely not 20.

-There are a lot of famous people in America, but virtually all of them got famous in some way other than writing books.
+There are a lot of famous people in America, but all got famous in some way other than writing books or short stories.

 Realistic Expectation: “A book will raise my visibility and help me get media coverage.”

 A book—by itself—will not make you famous.
-But this is not to say a book will not help you become more well known.
-It can and it will.
+But a book CAN help you become more well known in your industry.